jordanobou/comfyui-refocus/README.md

 ---

-## Legacy Nodes (KSampler-based)
+## Depth & Utility Nodes

-These nodes work with ComfyUI's standard KSampler but don't have proper multi-conditional LoRA support.
+These standalone utility nodes work independently and can be used with any workflow.

 ### Load DepthPro Model
 Loads Apple's ml-depth-pro model for depth estimation.